 Soooo….let’s do a double hem with sewn mitered corners and maybe some decorative stitching!
 Not sure how to miter your corners?
-Well, how handy I have a tutorial for mitering your corners!
+Well, how handy I have a !
 Check it out as needed.

 - Press a 1/4 in hem allowance on all sides.
 Fold the hem over again and press your hem another 1/4 in. encasing the raw edge.

 - Miter all 4 corners.
-My tutorial for how to miter corners will give you all the information you need to make strong mitered corners that won’t gape or come apart.
+My will give you all the information you need to make strong mitered corners that won’t gape or come apart.
 Try it!
 It is easier than it sounds.